 In the Name of the Land is a story about how modern farming grinds people down.
-Pierre’s father (Rufus), a gruff and unforgiving man who forced Pierre to purchase the farm rather than hand it over and whose contract keeps him paid every year, confronts his son often about how the old ways are better and hard work is the key.
-What he doesn’t seem to realize, even when told, is that the old ways are no longer an option, that the system is stacked against the individual, and that there is no easy escape.
+Pierre’s father (Rufus), a gruff and unforgiving man who forced Pierre to purchase the farm rather than hand it over and whose contract keeps him paid every year, often confronts his son about how the old ways are better hard work is the key.
+He doesn’t seem to realize, even when directly told, that the old ways are no longer an option, that the system is stacked against the individual, and that there is no easy escape.

 Guillaume Canet is a great actor and In the Name of the Land gives him plenty of room to flex.
 Pierre is a man undone by his work, and Canet leans into not only the anger and resentment that bubbles up inside Pierre but the depression and self-loathing.
 It’s a role that could easily have fallen into caricature, but Canet keeps the performance grounded and truthful.